 New York’s health commissioner, Howard Zucker, has urged medical marijuana patients to discuss alternatives with their doctors, although no sicknesses have been reported among patients in the state’s medical marijuana program.

-THC oil is used to fill tiny disposable containers known as vape cartridges, which are heated to create inhalable vapor.
+THC oil is used to fill tiny disposable containers known as vape cartridges, which are heated to create vapor that can be inhaled.
 Vaping cartridges are among the most popular items in the legal and illicit markets, industry analysts said.

 Are certain brands implicated?